Helpful Mobile Apps¶

 <your rigs IP>:9001 in a browser.
 The browser will show you the same output as the command

-To make this serves always available, you have to start frontail on startup in daemon mode.
+To make this service always available, you have to start frontail on startup in daemon mode.

 To do so, add frontail with your desired options to